This movement was launched by a few friends who were hungry for more than the American Dream.

 B.S. in Business, Biola University

 In 2010, John and Renée took a big step of faith to write a book called Gospel Patrons.
 Their vision was to inspire a generation of business and professional people to fulfill their God-given callings.
-When the book launched, God surprised everyone and multiplied this message to thousands of people in countries all around the world.
-It was not long before the book grew into a ministry and then the ministry became a movement.
+When the book launched, it was clear God was blessing and multiplying this message to reach thousands of people in countries all around the world.
+It was not long before the book grew into a ministry and now the ministry has become a movement.

 Since 2015, they’ve been telling stories, speaking at conferences, and creating books, films, and online resources all with the desire to lift up the name of Jesus and build up a generation of Gospel Patrons.